MathiasFurenes/synology-arr-guide/README.md

 ## Before we begin

 ### Info about TL;DR
-TL;DR is at the bottom of the docs.
+Read the docs for TL;DR

 ### Legal Disclaimer
 For legal reasons I must state that I do not condone illegal pirating of copyrighted material.